The Return

 "Cute, but I want all the

 information you have on Akumi.
-From when she revealed herself to Minako's
+From when

-abduction, and that's before I even decide to take on the deal."
+she revealed herself to Minako's abduction, and that's before I even decide to

 "Well you were at the